Fun Facts About Puffins for Kids

 Unlike the majority of seabirds, most puffins do not build nests on rocky ledges, but instead they dig burrows high up on grassy cliff-tops.
 Puffins use both their feet and beaks to dig.
 It’s hard work so they will also use an old rabbit burrow if the rabbits have left.

-The puffin in the video above is standing outside his or her burrow.
-Watch till the end, and you will see the puffin go into his home.
-I filmed this puffin at Sumburgh Head on the Shetland Isles, which is one of the easiest places in the world to see puffins.
+These puffins breed at Sumburgh Head on the Shetland Isles, which is one of the easiest places in the world to see puffins.
 The cliffs where they nest are only meters from the road.
-The sounds you hear in the video are the wind and other birds.
-Gannets and guillemots also live at Sumburgh, and both are noisy birds!
+Gannets and guillemots also live at Sumburgh, so you can see many, many birds.

 Where do puffins live most of the year?